 The good news is, there’s plenty of help out there.
 Consider seeking out a therapist or other mental health professional.
 Hourly rates can range from around $80 and up, depending on where you live, according to Thumbtack.
 To find out, you can use Psychology Today’s searchable local directory, and if your health insurance covers mental health services, you can use a tool like Zocdoc to search only for therapists who accept your insurance.

 Get up to Speed on Your Physical Health

 Plan for the Future

 Estate planning might not be the most exciting use for your tax refund, but it’s a vital one—especially if you have dependents.
 Putting together your healthcare directive, power of attorney, and will (including outlining guardianship for your children) can cost anywhere from $500 to a couple of thousand dollars depending on your financial situation.
-There are cheaper options available online—for example, WillMaker is available for $55 at Nolo.com, and LegalZoom’s DIY wills start at $69—but if your financial life is more complicated, hiring an attorney can be a worthwhile investment.
+There are cheaper options available online—for example, WillMaker is available for $55 at Nolo.com, and LegalZoom’s do-it-yourself wills start at $69—but if your financial life is more complicated, hiring an attorney can be a worthwhile investment.